inovachrono/Saavn-Downloader/README.md

 # Saavn Downloader
 The fullset of functionality offered are:
-  - High Qualtiy - M4A
+  - High Qualtiy - M4A (320 Kbps bitrate)
   - Songs with metadata
   - Download PlayList
   - Download Album